zwets/zwets.github.io/_notes/nano-cookbook.md

 ---
-title: Nano Cookbook - Course materials for 2023-05 SeqAfrica/FAO Nanopore workshop
+title: Nano Cookbook - course materials
-excerpt: "Notebook with instructions for the May 2023 workshop at NMIMR Ghana: _Strengthening Microbial Risk Assessment for Food Safety and Antimicrobial Resistance Using Portable DNA Sequencing Technology_."
+excerpt: "Notebook with instructions for May 2023 workshop 'Strengthening Microbial Risk Assessment for Food Safety and Antimicrobial Resistance Using Portable DNA Sequencing Technology'
 layout: page
 updated: 2023-05-21
 ---